 03 bar greenhouse gas

-To craft an informed strategy to reduce our GHG emissions, we calculated our Scope 1 & 2 GHG emissions based on energy utilization across our operations, including towers, small cells and fiber, offices and warehouses, fleet and generators.
+To craft an informed strategy to reduce our footprint, we calculated our Scope 1 and 2 GHG emissions based on energy utilization across our operations, including towers, small cells and fiber, offices and warehouses, fleet and generators.

-9 Electricity consumption and resulting emissions associated with HVAC systems situated in ground shelters at our tower sites are calculated based on the applicable energy consumption factors for each type of HVAC unit (e.g., central air, window unit, etc.) that was in operation in 2022 at such sites, taking into account assumptions regarding (i) customer tenancy at company-owned shelters, (ii) customer reliance (or lack thereof) on our HVAC units and (iii) HVAC system operations in unoccupied shelters.
+8 Electricity consumption and resulting emissions associated with HVAC systems situated in ground shelters at our tower sites are calculated based on the applicable energy consumption factors for each type of HVAC unit (e.g., central air, window unit, etc.) that was in operation in 2023 at such sites, taking into account assumptions regarding (i) customer tenancy at company-owned shelters, (ii) customer reliance (or lack thereof) on our HVAC units and (iii) HVAC system operations in unoccupied shelters

-12 Based on actual consumption data for offices, owned and leased square footage and estimates derived from nationwide energy intensity statistics from the Energy Information Administration's (EIA) Commercial Building Energy Consumption (CBEC) Survey for the remainder of the offices.
+10 Based on actual consumption data for offices, owned and leased square footage, and estimates derived from nationwide energy intensity statistics from the Energy Information Administration’s (EIA) Commercial Building Energy Consumption (CBEC) Survey for the remainder of the offices.

 • Towers